Claiming Housing Benefit and Council Tax Reduction

 Housing Benefit and Council Tax Reduction can help pay your rent and/or Council Tax.
-Since 11 October 2017 Universal Credit has been rolled out across Doncaster and you may have to claim Universal Credit instead of Housing Benefit for help with your rent.
+Universal Credit has been rolled out across Doncaster and you may have to claim Universal Credit instead of Housing Benefit for help with your rent.
 You will still need to make a claim Council Tax Reduction if you receive, or are making a claim for, Universal Credit.

 You can claim Housing Benefit:

-- If you are the qualifying age to claim Pension Credit*, or
+- If you (and your partner if you have one) are the qualifying age to claim Pension Credit*, or

 - You are living in supported or exempt accommodation, or

 If the above do not apply to you; you need to claim Universal Credit to help with your rent.
 There is more information about this on the Gov.uk Universal Credit page.

 *If you are aged 65 or older you can use this link to check if you have reached the qualifying age for Pension Credit on Gov.uk

 Use the Calculator below to find out how much Housing Benefit and Council Tax Reduction you could get.